 Below is a list of ACCEPTED green waste items:

 Below is a list of EXCLUDED green waste items:

 All Green Waste collected at Wellington Shire transfer stations is taken to a Pinegro processing facility in Gippsland.
 Pinegro processes are to Australian Standards and any noxious weeds or their seeds are killed off in the mulching process.

 Council is currently in the planning process for the introduction of a green waste and food organics bin as part of kerbside services.
 In the meantime, if you are unable to take your green waste to our waste facilities (fees apply) you can put it in your landfill bin.

+Alternatively, composting may be a good option to process your own waste into a fertiliser for your own garden.
 Unfortunately, green and organic waste that is sent to landfill produces methane, which is one of our more potent greenhouse gases.
 Putting green waste and organics into your landfill bin should be your option of last resort.